 Gastric Bypass

-Gastric bypass has been one of the most commonly performed bariatric surgical (weight loss) procedures for the last several decades.
+Gastric bypass has been one of the most commonly performed weight loss procedures for the last several decades.

 Gastric bypass surgery, also known as roux-en Y gastric bypass, is a laparoscopic procedure to restrict the amount of food a patient can consume.
-Gastric bypass involves the creation of a small gastric pouch then connecting that pouch to the small intestine, rerouting digestion to bypass much of the stomach and part of the small intestine.1
+Gastric bypass involves the creation of a small gastric pouch then connecting that pouch to the small intestine, Trusted Source Gastric Bypass Mayo Clinic Go to Source rerouting digestion to bypass much of the stomach and part of the small intestine.

 Patients who undergo gastric bypass lose weight due to the resizing of the stomach and the rerouting of the digestive tract.
 This procedure is both restrictive and changes hunger hormones, meaning that it both restricts the amount of food which can be consumed and decreases hunger.
 As a result, dramatic weight loss and improved health can be expected.*